 - The Russian Drama

-The Concentration and the Core Curriculum: The requirements of the Russian Area Studies Concentration can also satisfy, wholly or in part, many requirements of the College of Arts and Sciences core curriculum, such as the foreign language, diversity, and integrative sequence requirements.
+The requirements of the Russian Area Studies Concentration can also satisfy, wholly or in part, many requirements of the College of Liberal Arts and Sciences core curriculum, such as the foreign language, diversity, and integrative sequence requirements.